Biometric fingerprint scanners

 environment in the womb also has an effect, even the prints of

 identical twins are slightly different.
-While it's not true to say that
+While it's possible that

-no two people could ever be found who had identical fingerprints, the
+two people could be found who had identical fingerprints, the

 chances of this happening are so small as to be virtually negligible.